BarrOff/roots/README.md

 ### Usage

 Similar to the Roots.jl way specifying the algorithm is optional.
 If none is given, Bisection is used.
-The chosen algorithm is selected by adding an object of the respective type to the `findZero` function call.
+The chosen algorithm can be passed as the third parameter to the `findZero` function call.
 Some examples:

 ```nim